 The majority of cloud buyers are located in Brazil and the rest are primarily distributed across Mexico, Argentina, Chile, and Colombia.

 Grupo Globo is the top cloud spender in Latin America.
-This media giant in Brazil spends over $11 million/month on cloud, $7 million of which goes toward AWS.
+This media giant in Brazil spends over $11 million/month on cloud services, $7 million of which goes toward AWS.
 The rest of their spend is distributed across Telefónica, América Móvil, and others.

 Mercado Livre, the second largest spender, is an Amazon-like ecommerce store.
 They deploy a multi-cloud strategy that leverages AWS, IBM Cloud, and Akamai.